tern-tools/tern/README.md

-### What is Tern?
+### Welcome to the Tern Project

 Tern is a tool to find the metadata for packages installed in Docker containers, specifically the sources, versions and licenses.
 It does this by looking up a "command library" for code snippets to execute in a running container.
-The command library is a list of shell commands used to install and remove packages with associated shell commands to run within the container to retrieve specific information.
+The command library is a list of commands used to install and remove packages
+(such as a package manager) with associated shell commands to run within the container to retrieve specific information.

-Tern was created to address the issue that Docker containers where distributed without certainity of what packages they contained.
-This becomes especially problematic when distributing packages with incompatible licenses or licenses that have restrictions on distribution.
+Tern was created to help developers meet open source compliance requirements for containers.
+Tools like Docker make it easy to build and distribute containers but keeping track of what is installed is left to developer or devops teams.
+Tern aims to bridge this gap.

+### Try it out

-### Requirements
+#### Requirements
 - Git (Installation instructions can be found here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - Docker CE (Installation instructions can be found here: https://docs.docker.com/engine/installation/#server)
 - Python 3.6.2 (sudo apt-get install python3.6 or sudo dnf install python36)

-### Getting Started
-Once you have installed the requirements you can run these commands in a terminal to get you started:
+Make sure the docker daemon is running.
+If it is you can run these commands to get you started:
 ```
 $ python3 -m venv ternenv
 $ cd ternenv
-$ git clone git@gitlab.eng.vmware.com:opensource/tern.git
+$ git clone git@github.com:vmware/tern.git
 $ source bin/activate
 $ cd tern
 $ pip install -r requirements.txt
-$ ./tern report -d samples/debian_vim/Dockerfile
+$ ./tern report -d samples/photon_git/Dockerfile
 ```
-If you come across any issues, please file a bug with the complete output.
-If it completes successfully, take a look at report.txt.
-You can file bugs against the report as well

-### Usage
+Take a look at report.txt to see what packages are installed in the created Docker image and how Tern got this information.
+Feel free to try this out on the other sample Dockerfiles in the samples directory or on Dockerfiles you may be working with.

+#### To get a summary report
 ```
-$ python3 -m venv ternenv
-$ cd ternenv
-$ git clone git@gitlab.eng.vmware.com:opensource/tern.git
-$ source bin/activate
-$ cd tern
-$ pip install -r requirements.txt
-$ ./tern -h
+$ ./tern report -s -d samples/photon_git_Dockerfile
 ```
+WARNING: Tern is meant to give guidance on what may be installed for each line in a Dockerfile so it is recommended that for the purpose of investigation, the default report is used.
+The summary report may be used as the output of a build artifact or something to submit to a compliance or legal team.

-### To run a test
+#### To run a test
 ```
 $ cd ternenv
 $ source bin/activate